ThunderdomeHackathon/ThunderDome_FrontEnd/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Note: The URL for the frontend is currently not compatible with the backend, so please deploy the frontend and backend locally.

 ## Available Scripts

 In the project directory, you can run:

+### `npm i`
 ### `npm start`

 Runs the app in the development mode.\